 The observations are organized according to the primary care improvement model—the Building Blocks of High-Performing Primary Care—which includes ten features of good primary care:

 Additionally the report investigates the three resident building blocks of good primary care:

 The report includes innovations in practice and training for each of the above building blocks, undertaken by leading primary care residency programs across the country.
-The report is based on comprehensive site visits to 23 resident teaching clinics conducted from 2013 to 2015, and was jointly sponsored by the Center for Excellence in Primary Care (CEPC) at the University of California, San Francisco and the Association of American Medical Colleges (AAMC).
+The report is based on comprehensive site visits to 23 resident teaching clinics conducted from 2013 to 2015, and was jointly sponsored by the Center for Excellence in Primary Care (CEPC) at the University of California, San Francisco (UCSF) and the Association of American Medical Colleges (AAMC).

 This report is the first of two publications co-authored by the AAMC and UCSF that focuses on developing high-functioning primary care clinics in the teaching setting.
 In May 2018, the AAMC and UCSF published Profiles of Three High-Performing Primary Care Residency Clinics.